In-Context Learning Theory

 Research Frontier

-Mechanistic understanding of ICL.
 Recent work by Todd et al. (2024) has identified "function vectors" that encode specific input-output mappings in model activations, extending the task vector framework to fine-grained function identification.
 Meanwhile, the Many-Shot ICL paradigm (Agarwal et al., 2024) shows that with sufficiently long context windows (hundreds of examples), ICL performance approaches fine-tuning quality on many benchmarks, blurring the boundary between in-context adaptation and gradient-based learning.
-The connection between ICL and interpretability (Section 17.1) continues to deepen, with induction head analysis now used as a diagnostic tool for model quality.
+The connection between ICL and interpretability (Section 11.1) continues to deepen, with induction head analysis now used as a diagnostic tool for model quality.

 What's Next?

-In the next chapter, Chapter 07: Modern LLM Landscape, we survey the modern LLM landscape, comparing both closed-source and open-weight models across capabilities and architectures.
+In the next chapter, Section 6.8: Production LLM Training Systems: Megatron, Elastic Training, and Fault Tolerance, we survey the modern LLM landscape, comparing both closed-source and open-weight models across capabilities and architectures.

 Empirical Foundations